-Laboratory Corporation of America Holdings with its subsidiaries (the "Company") is the second largest independent clinical laboratory company in the United States based on 2006 net revenues.
+Laboratory Corporation of America Holdings with its subsidiaries (the "Company") is the second largest independent clinical laboratory company in the United States based on 2007 net revenues.
 Through a national network of laboratories, the Company offers a broad range of testing services used by the medical profession in routine testing, patient diagnosis, and in the monitoring and treatment of disease.
 In addition, the Company has developed specialty and niche businesses based on certain types of specialized testing capabilities and client requirements, such as oncology testing, HIV genotyping and phenotyping, diagnostic genetics and clinical research trials.

-Since its founding in 1971, the Company has grown into a network of 36 primary laboratories and over 1,700 service sites consisting of branches, patient service centers and STAT laboratories.
-With over 25,000 employees, the Company processes tests on more than 370,000 patient specimens daily and provides clinical laboratory testing services in all 50 states, the District of Columbia, Puerto Rico, Belgium and three provinces in Canada.
+Since its founding in 1971, the Company has grown into a network of 37 primary laboratories and over 1,600 patient service centers along with a network of branches and STAT laboratories.
+With over 26,000 employees, the Company processes tests on more than 420,000 patient specimens daily and provides clinical laboratory testing services in all 50 states, the District of Columbia, Puerto Rico, Belgium and three provinces in Canada.
 The Company operates in one business segment.

 The consolidated financial statements include the accounts of the Company and its majority-owned subsidiaries for which it exercises control.
 Long-term investments in affiliated companies in which the Company owns greater than 20%, and therefore exercises significant influence, but which it does not control, are accounted for using the equity method.
-Investments in which the Company does not exercise significant influence (generally, when the Company has an investment of less than 20% and no representation on the Company's Board of Directors) are accounted for using the cost method.
+Investments in which the Company does not exercise significant influence (generally, when the Company has an investment of less than 20% and no representation on the investee's board of directors) are accounted for using the cost method.
 All significant inter-company transactions and accounts have been eliminated.
-The Company does not have any variable interest entities or special purpose entities.
+The Company does not have any variable interest entities or special purpose entities whose financial results are not included in the consolidated financial statements.